domesticjones/cssmarkup-lesson1/readme.md

 - Styling & Markup is *not* programming
 - Clients don’t care about function… So long as it looks like it works
 - Understanding markup & styles is the key to making web apps work well
+- Success comes from knowing how to ask the question and what answer to accept

 ## The Lesson
 - Fully styled Admin Panel